Marshmello: 2016–2018: "Silence", "Wolves", "Friends", and Joytime II

-Marshmello collaborated with Ookay to release the single "Chasing Colors", featuring vocals by American singer Noah Cyrus.
+Comstock collaborated with Ookay to release the single "Chasing Colors", featuring vocals by American singer Noah Cyrus.
 He later collaborated with Slushii to release the single "Twinbow", a song previously only known to the public as a snippet.
 During the mid-year, his third single of the year titled "Moving On" was released, having debuted two years before receiving the official release.
-A music video for the song was also published, having received 169 million views as of December 2018.
-Months later, Marshmello announced upcoming collaborations with American hip hop recording artist Blackbear and Demi Lovato.
+A music video for the song was also published, having received 302 million views as of March 2026.
+Months later, Comstock announced upcoming collaborations with American hip hop recording artist Blackbear and Demi Lovato.
 The collaborations, however, were never released officially as of December 2018.
-Following that, Marshmello released "Love U" as a single for free as appreciation to his fans.
+Following that, Comstock released "Love U" as a single for free as appreciation to his fans.
 The song was described by Billboard as a "gritty dance-pop single with a pounding bass line and helium-breathed vocals."

 His next single, announced on Twitter, was a collaboration with American R&B singer Khalid titled "Silence", which was released on August 11, 2017, via RCA Records.
 The song appeared on the Top 200 in over 28 countries.
 It topped the Dance charts in Australia, the United Kingdom, and the United States, and charted in the Top 10 of more than fifteen countries such as Germany, Sweden and Norway.
 It also appeared on the year-end charts of Hungary, Denmark, Austria, Belgium, and the Netherlands.
 Additionally, it was certified multi-platinum in many countries.
 Among them were platinum by BPI (United Kingdom) and BM (Germany), double platinum by BEA (Belgium), RMNZ (New Zealand) and RIAA (United States), triple platinum by MC (Canada), a quadruple platinum by SRIA (Sweden) and a quintuple platinum by ARIA (Australia).